fareskalaboud/blog/_posts/2014-02-14-studenthack.md

 StudentHack had an idea and it was called the #concierge, and the best part?
 It was crazy as it sounded, and it was pretty much as epic as it sounded too.
 All StudentHack attendees were allowed to tweet: "@StudentHack #concierge" followed by any question or request, and the StudentHack staff would attend to you in a maximum of five minutes.
 I'll give you a few examples.

-{% include image.html url="/media/2014-02-14-studenthack/Whiteboard.png" width="100%"%}

 I sent the following, got up to get a Kitkat, came back and there was a bottle of water on my table.
 The whiteboard came a few minutes later.

+{% include image.html url="/media/2014-02-14-studenthack/Whiteboard.png" width="100%"%}

+Here's a few more examples.

 {% include image.html url="/media/2014-02-14-studenthack/conciergePizza.png" width="100%" description="A reply within five minutes!
 Boom!" %}